rey4L/Tempus_Fugit_Project/README.md

 1. Registration requires a valid employee ID.
 Initially, employees with IDs 1, 2, and 3 are set up.
 2. There is a one-to-one relationship between an employee and a user account, meaning only one account can be created per employee.
 3. An employee's job role determines their eligibility for a manager or cashier role.
 Employees with IDs 1 and 2 are eligible for both roles, while employee 3 is only eligible for the cashier role.
+4. A cashier can only access the register and bill pages.
-4. The same email cannot be used for multiple accounts.
+5. The same email cannot be used for multiple accounts.
-5. Passwords must be strong (*i.e., it must have a minimum length of 8 characters, contain at least 1 uppercase, 1 lowercase, 1 special character and 1 number*).
+6. Passwords must be strong (*i.e., it must have a minimum length of 8 characters, contain at least 1 uppercase, 1 lowercase, 1 special character and 1 number*).

 ## Graphs